Home HealthTopics Health Centers Reference Library Research

 Fasting Blood Glucose Test

-Because eating food raises your blood glucose level, you will need to fast before you take this test.
+Because eating food raises your blood sugar – also called “glucose” – level, you will need to fast before you take this test.
 Fasting means that you do not eat for a period of time, usually 12 hours before the test.
-After you have fasted for 12 hours, the amount of glucose in your blood will be measured to determine if you have diabetes.
+After you have fasted for 12 hours, the amount of glucose in your blood will be measured to decide if you have diabetes.
+The glucose level in a healthy person stays below 126 milligrams/deciliter (mg/dL).
+If your level is higher than this, your sugar level is elevated, and you will likely need to take more tests to determine if you have diabetes.
+Even values above 100 mg/dL are higher than normal and could be a sign of a pre-diabetes state called Impaired Glucose Tolerance.
+This means you are at increased risk for getting diabetes.
+Doctors prefer to use the fasting blood glucose test because it is very easy to perform.

 Glucose Tolerance Test (Oral Glucose Test)